 Glass kettles offer the advantage of transparency, allowing you to observe the water boiling—a visually pleasing feature.
 Glass is non-reactive, preserving water purity.
 However, these kettles are delicate and require careful handling to prevent breakage.

-Contemporary plastic electric kettles boast significant advancements in materials and safety features.
+Contemporary plastic kettles boast significant advancements in materials and safety features.
 Concerns have been addressed through using BPA-free materials, heat resistance, and improved construction techniques.
 Despite the lingering negative perception of plastic, it’s essential to recognize that technological advancements have elevated plastic kettle safety to meet high standards.

 Choosing the Right Material: